 - 1/4 cup minced fresh cilantro

 - Shredded cheddar cheese, optional

-- In a large skillet, cook pork in oil over medium-high heat for 5-6 minutes or until browned.
+- In a large skillet, cook pork in oil over medium-high heat until browned, 5-6 minutes.
 Transfer pork and drippings to a 5-qt. slow cooker.
-Stir in the tomatoes, corn, beans, onion, broth, chilies, chili powder, garlic, salt, cayenne and pepper.
+Stir in the tomatoes, corn, beans, onion, broth, chiles, chili powder, garlic, salt, cayenne and pepper.

-- Cover and cook on low for 6-7 hours or until pork is tender.
+- Cover and cook on low until pork is tender, 6-7 hours.
 Stir in cilantro.
 Serve with cheese if desired.
-Yield: 6 servings.

 I love the crockpot!
 It not only saves time, but makes everything tender and delectable!
 I love pork and this a great way to use it -- with a south western flair!

 I used leftover pork loin (thinly sliced) and the recipe was still fantastic!